fgauna12/fgauna12.github.io/_posts/2019-12-31-the-most-underutilized-feature-in-azure.md

 ## Caveat

 Test it out first.
-Sometimes, when new Azure resources first come out they might not play nicely with resource group locks, especially \`ReadOnly\` ones.
-I have had funky issues with using these locks on an resource group with an AKS cluster.
+Sometimes, when new Azure resources first come out they might not play nicely with resource group locks, especially `ReadOnly` ones.
+I have had funky issues with using these locks and AKS clusters.